-(b) The antibiotic resistance gene hphII
+(b) The antibiotic resistance gene hptII

-The hphII gene, which codes for the hygromycin phosphotransferase enzyme, is derived from E. coli.
+The hptII gene, which codes for the hygromycin phosphotransferase enzyme, is derived from E. coli.
 Since hygromycin is highly toxic to eukaryotic organisms, it is not used in human medicine and it is only applied in specific areas of veterinary medicine.
-Hygromycin-resistant Enterobacteriaceae containing a gene that codes for hygromycin phosphotransferase have been found in animal and human-derived specimens (faeces, urine, blood) and are thereby released into the environment.
-The probability of genetic spread by transfer between bacteria is therefore far higher than the probability of horizontal gene transfer from the genetically modified plants to microorganisms.
+Hygromycin-resistant Enterobacteriacae containing a gene that codes for hygromycin phosphotransferase have been found in animal and human-derived specimens (faeces, urine, blood) and are thereby released into the environment.
+The probability of genetic spread by transfer between bacteria is therefore far greater than the probability of horizontal gene transfer from the genetically modified plants to micro-organisms.